 Keep the First Date Light

-Conversation on a first date should be all about getting to know each other, finding common ground, and determining compatibility.
+Conversations on a first date should be all about getting to know each other, finding common ground, and determining compatibility.
 But if you're fed up with being single, and you feel a connection, you may be tempted to overshare about past negative dating experiences.
 Ray cautions not to fall into "the TMI trap."

-When you're single over 40, it's natural to have moments where you wonder if you're doing something wrong, and you'd like reassurance from your date.
+It's natural to have moments where you wonder if you're doing something wrong, and you'd like reassurance from your date.
 But that's not what you're there for, she says.
 "If you lack self-esteem or are unhappy with yourself and your situation, it's not attractive to someone you're newly dating," Ray insists.
 Instead, be the person you want to attract.
 Smile, be the best version of yourself, and have fun getting to know your date.
 Draw them out and focus on them, and enjoy as things develop organically.